Thelucasbr/austin-bikeshare-trip-analysis/README.md

-# austin-bikeshare-trip-analysis
-Exploratory analysis of Austin Bikeshare trips focused on average duration by start station, using SQL and Google Sheets.

 # Austin Bikeshare Trip Analysis

 This project analyzes average trip duration by start station using public data from the Austin Bikeshare system.